zaiisao/Documentation/en/Video/ios_video.md

   <img alt="../_images/ios_video_10.jpg" src="https://web-cdn.agora.io/docs-files/en/ios_video_10.jpg" />

 ## Next Steps
-You have now finished setting up the iOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have now set up the iOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:

 - Initialize the SDK
 - Join a Channel